tldr-pages/tldr/contributing-guides/style-guide.md

 ### French-Specific Rules

-Command and example descriptions on pages in French must use the third person singular present indicative tense (présent de l'indicatif à la troisième personne du singulier).
+- Command and example descriptions on pages in French must use the third person singular present indicative tense (présent de l'indicatif à la troisième personne du singulier).
 For example, use `Extrait une archive` rather than `Extraire une archive` or `Extrais une archive`.
+- There must be a single blank space between the special character in the descriptions.
+For example, use `Plus d'informations : https://example.com.` instead of `Plus d'informations: https://example.com.` and use `Crée une archive à partir de fichiers :` instead of `Crée une archive à partir de fichiers:`.

 ### Portuguese-Specific Rules